How to Sleep When Pregnant: First Trimester

 You may be tempted to drink less fluid to limit bathroom trips, but you need liquids now more than ever.
 If you don’t relish the idea of getting up frequently during the night, drink less at night and more during the day.

-Another thing to note is that caffeine increases the need to urinate, so limit your intake, or even better, don’t drink it at all.
-The American College of Obstetricians and Gynecologists recommends pregnant people limit their caffeine consumption[27] to less than two, 6-ounce cups per day.
-It’s also advised that if you aren’t a caffeine drinker before pregnancy, it’s not a good time to introduce it.
-Caffeine should be safe, though, for those who already drink it, as long as they drink a low or moderate amount in the mornings only to avoid it affecting their sleep.
+It’s also advised that if you aren’t a caffeine drinker before pregnancy, pregnancy is not a good time to introduce it.
+Caffeine should be safe, though, for those who already drink it, as long as they drink a low or moderate amount in the mornings only so they can avoid it affecting their sleep.

 You feel constant nausea

-The term “morning sickness” should really be changed to “all-day sickness.”
-In fact, many professionals now refer to it as “NVP”, which stands for “nausea and vomiting during pregnancy,” since it is not limited to the mornings[28].
-For many people, nausea and vomiting only occur in the first trimester, but for some, it lasts the entire pregnancy.
+The term “morning sickness31 should really be changed to “all-day sickness.”
+In fact, many professionals now refer to it as “NVP”, which stands for “nausea and vomiting during pregnancy,” since it is not limited to the mornings.
+For some people, nausea and vomiting only occur in the first trimester, but for others, it lasts the entire pregnancy.
+Not only can nausea make your days unpleasant, but you may also experience it at night while you’re trying to sleep.

 You have heartburn